The purpose of the UK Government testing programme is to determine whether those with coronavirus (COVID-19) symptoms (however mild) have the virus.

 Results are issued to whoever booked the test and are fed back into public health records.
 They are sent by text to your mobile phone and should be with you within 48 hours.

-Even if you have had a negative result, it’s important to still apply caution.
+Even if you have had a negative result, it’s important to still apply caution and you should still self-isolate if you have travelled from a country that requires you to quarantine on arrival.

 Returning to work after a negative result

-If, after returning to work, they develop symptoms they should follow our self-isolation guidance.
-Employees should discuss their return to work with their employer.
+If, after returning to work, you develop symptoms you should follow our self-isolation guidance.

 Antibody testing is being used in Scotland for population research and, where appropriate, clinical management of patients.
 You can request an antibody test, but this will be at the discretion of your clinician and depend on whether this will affect your treatment or clinical management.